gvwilson/thirdbit/src/fiction/in-heck/index.md

 Dockety paused again as if searching for the right word.
 "He is functional, but not optimal.
 There are machines in the facility that only work for organic operators.
-This is why Consensus takes your people, but they usually do not last very long.
+This is why Central takes your people, but they usually do not last very long.
 The facility was not designed to sustain them."